On-premise users can download the SpecMap installer here.

-SpecMap is a story mapping tool for Team Services that allows you to build visual story maps from TFS work items and helps organize your development teams.
+SpecMap is a story mapping tool for DevOps that allows you to build visual story maps from DevOps work items and helps organize your development teams.
 Story maps provide a great basis for discussing the needs of your users, and prioritizing development to deliver the biggest impact.

-##What are Story Maps?
 A typical story map has a hierarchic structure involving user activities and user stories.
 The story maps tell stories from the user's perspective and represents the user's progress through the system as a series of activities.
-The first step is to describe the user's progress through the system using a narrative flow that can be depicted using user activities.
+The first step is to describe the user's progress through the system using a narrative flow that can be depicted as user activities.

 Once these user stories have been discussed and defined by your team, the next step is to prioritize development to deliver the biggest impact possible over the next development cycle.
 User stories are assigned to activities and arranged vertically by priority (higher priority items at the top).
 Finally the story map is divided into horizontal slices, with each slice typically representing a single iteration or sprint.

-SpecMap takes your walls and whiteboards into the digital age, allowing you to create story maps directly within TFS, and to link items on your story map to your backlog in TFS.
+SpecMap takes your walls and whiteboards into the digital age, allowing you to create story maps directly within DevOps, and to link items on your story map to your DevOps backlog.
 Your story map is thus only a click away for your development team, and its electronic nature makes archiving easy.
-Furthermore, your story map can adapt to your development cycle and customer requirements as you progress simply by updating existing items or adding new ones.
+Furthermore, your story map can adapt to your development cycle and customer requirements as you progress, simply by updating existing items or adding new ones.

 You can also add new stories (work items) directly from the story board.